 The thing is, there are probably more opinions about interest rate policy than there are real estate agents in the entire GTA.
 The smart money seems to feel that rates will stay way they are or maybe even come down a notch in 2019, but this is only speculation.
 And what effect it could have in equally uncertain.

 My best advice in these conditions?
 Always borrow less than you can afford.
 This way you’re still safe if rates do go up.
 And never live beyond you means.
 But in a city as unaffordable as Toronto, that just might not be possible.
+For other suggestions, you can look at our article on Toronto suburbs for affordable housing.

 If you’re moving to Toronto and need to know more about the local economy, culture and customs, check out our Online Relocation Guides for Toronto.
 For more than two decades, ARIANNE Relocation has been helping families and professionals move to Canada, and quickly understand the housing, schooling, healthcare and culture in their new city.
 There’s no question we can save you time and money, and remove the guesswork of relocation.